CIBC-Internal/python/Doc/library/os.rst

 .. function:: getlogin()

    Return the name of the user logged in on the controlling terminal of the process.
-For most purposes, it is more useful to use the environment variables :envvar:`LOGNAME` or :envvar:`USERNAME` to find out who the user is, or ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the current real user id.
+For most purposes, it is more useful to use :func:`getpass.getuser` since the latter checks the environment variables :envvar:`LOGNAME` or :envvar:`USERNAME` to find out who the user is, and falls back to ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the current real user id.

-   Availability: Unix, Windows.
+   .. availability:: Unix, Windows.

 .. function:: getpgid(pid)